-The Culminating Undergraduate Experience (CUE) represents a Kettering student’s crowning achievement – the tangible proof of growth, knowledge, understanding, and mastery of applicable, real-world skills necessary for the student’s transition to professional status upon graduation.
-All Kettering University baccalaureate programs require completion of the CUE, also known as the senior thesis.
-The senior thesis is a professional document describing a comprehensive project performed by the student.
-The project is generally performed for the student’s co-op employer (Co-op Thesis); however, with employer permission the student is eligible to perform another option for his/her CUE: Research Thesis Project (with degree program faculty) or Entrepreneurship/Innovation (E-ship/I-ship) Thesis Project (student idea for a new business, new product, etc.).
-Students become eligible to conduct work on the CUE when they have earned a minimum of 88 credit hours (Senior I Standing).
-The CUE is an academic requirement approximately taking two twelve week terms at 20 hours per week to complete the project work and write the thesis document.
-Students are introduced to the CUE in a required five week CUE-495 Introductory Course at Junior I standing.
-There are 4 credit hours awarded upon completion of the CUE and the student will earn a grade of Pass with Distinction, Pass or Fail upon the Faculty Thesis Advisor’s approval of a Kettering standardized written thesis document.
+The Culminating Undergraduate Experience: Thesis represents a Kettering student’s crowning achievement – the tangible proof of growth, knowledge, understanding, and mastery of applicable, real-world skills necessary for the student’s transition to professional status upon graduation.
+All Kettering University baccalaureate programs require completion of the Culminating Undergraduate Experience, also known as the Senior Thesis.
+The Senior Thesis is a professional document describing a comprehensive project managed and performed by the student.
+The project is generally performed for the student’s Co-op Employer (Co-op Thesis); however, with employer permission the student is eligible to perform another option for his/her Thesis: Research Thesis Project (with degree program faculty) or Entrepreneurship Thesis Project (student idea for a new business, new product, etc.).
+Students become eligible to conduct work on the Thesis when they have earned a minimum of 88 credit hours (Senior I Standing).
+The Thesis is an academic requirement approximately taking two, twelve week terms at 20 hours per week to complete the project work and write the Thesis document.
+Students are introduced to the Thesis through an online Introductory Assignment that is accessible during their Junior II co-op term.
+There are four (4) credit hours awarded upon completion of the Thesis and the student will earn a grade of Pass with Distinction, Pass, or Fail upon faculty approval of a Kettering standardized written thesis document.
 The focus of this project may be a product, system, creation of a comprehensive business plan, results of investigation of a new idea, etc.

-Please Note: Students facing challenges for completing their CUE requirement, including students who have completed all other graduation requirements, are to contact the Center for Integrated Learning Experiences - Culminating Undergraduate Experience (CILE - CUE) office for immediate advisement at firstname.lastname@example.org.
+Please Note: Students facing challenges for completing their Thesis requirement, including students who have completed all other graduation requirements, are to contact the Center for Integrated Learning Experiences (CILE) for immediate advisement at firstname.lastname@example.org.

-For all of CUE options, it is the student’s responsibility to find a topic for his/her thesis project.
-If the student is unable to secure a thesis project through his/her Co-op Employer, with employer approval provided by the company to CILE - CUE the student can pursue one of the non-Co-op Thesis options.
+For all Thesis options, it is the student’s responsibility to find a topic for his/her thesis project.
+If the student is unable to secure a thesis project through his/her Co-op Employer, with employer approval provided by the company to CILE, the student can pursue one of the non-Co-op Thesis options.

-A topic idea for the project is determined by the employer and student, perhaps a project the company needs performed and a topic that is of value to the employer.
+A topic idea for the Co-op Thesis project is determined by the employer and student; a project the company needs performed and a topic that is of value to the employer.
 The student manages the project from start to finish and performs a majority of the work.
 The student is required to complete and submit a Proposed Thesis Assignment (PTA) in the thesis software tool, KqUest, in order to obtain topic approval prior to starting the work on the Thesis.
 Upon submission, the PTA is electronically forwarded to the students Employer Thesis Advisor and degree department for evaluation.
 Upon approval, the student is notified via e-mail of their assigned Faculty Thesis Advisor and acceptance to begin work on the project.
-The CILE-CUE Office will notify the Registrar's Office of the CUE project registration.

-Please note: Students who have exhausted all efforts to identify a CUE/Thesis topic and require Kettering’s assistance to find one, are to complete a Directed Thesis Request Form.
+Please note: Students who have exhausted all efforts to identify a Thesis topic and require Kettering’s assistance to find one, are to complete a Directed Thesis Request Form.
 The form can be provided by sending a request to firstname.lastname@example.org.
 Upon completion, the form will then be sent to the students degree Department Head as an alert that the student needs assistance.
 The degree Department Head will attempt to identify a thesis topic that fits the students skill set and experience defined in the Directed Thesis Request Form.
-Please note: CILE-CUE recommends this request form to be submitted if the student is unable to identify a CUE/Thesis topic by the end of the students Senior I term co-op term.
+Please note: CILE recommends this request form to be submitted if the student is unable to identify a Thesis topic by the end of the students Senior I Co-op Term.

-Students will be educated on the entire CUE/Thesis during Module 1: CUE Introductory Course (Junior I term).
+Students will be acclimated to the Thesis on their Junior II Co-op Term through an on-line Introductory Assignment.
 Students will have two advisors upon topic approval through completion that will serve as mentors and review the written thesis document.
 The written thesis document will be archived in the Thesis Digital Archive on Kettering’s Library website for viewing.
-Both the student and employer with receive a bound copy of the thesis within two months upon completion.
-All confidential theses will not be bound nor will be available for viewing in the Digital Thesis Archive.
+At the students request, he/she can receive a bound copy of the thesis; however all confidential theses will not be bound nor will be available for viewing in the Digital Thesis Archive.
 Kettering’s Confidential Agreement is available in the software tool KqUest, for the student’s employer to determine the sequestering period and for signature.
-Students are required to complete Kettering’s four modules for his/her CUE/Thesis which include: